ShangWangLab/ur-net/README.md

 # Acknowledgements

-Funded by the National Institutes of Health (R35GM142953).
+Funded by the National Institutes of Health (R35GM142953) and the American Heart Association (25IPA1453176).

 A special thanks to our colleagues at Dr. Shang Wang's Lab!